 In lakes with bass, this lure is effective in all depths when bass are feeding at the surface in the summer months.
-The best time of day to fish with this bait is right before dark, early morning, or in the shade.
-When bass eat bugs on the surface, a ring forms in the water, and I've caught a lot of bass simply by casting into the ring.
+The best time of day to fish with this bait is right before dark, early morning, or in the shade under trees.
+When bass eat bugs on the surface, a ring forms in the water, and I've caught a lot of bass simply by casting into those rings.

 In shallow water of lakes and ponds, this lure is effective over submerged trees and weed beds.
-Using this bait in water with surface weeds is tricky.
+Using this bait in water with surface weeds is difficult and annoying.
 The treble hooks snag onto everything in its path.

 The Best Fishing Line